logdatatech/Code.Truth/VBALegacyCodeArcheology.md

 ## Draw flow charts to understand the logic

 A flow chart visualizes the conditional branches, loops and jumps.
-You can draw flow charts manually or use Visustin for automated diagramming.
+You can draw flow charts manually (bad) or use [Visustin](http://www.aivosto.com/visustin/help/info.html) (good) for automated diagramming.

 Understand variables